ubc/profile-cct/readme.txt

 * added [profilesearch] shortcode
 * added automatic ordering (first name, last name, date added) for archive pages and shortcode
 * profiles can now be filtered by first letter of last name
-* added filter/search interface on archive page (requires minor theme modifications)
+* added filter/search interface on archive page
+* also added widget and shortcode to display filter/search interface
 * fixed a bug that may cause PHP errors when [profilelist] is called with no arguments
 * fixed image uploader to be compatible with WordPress 3.4
 * fixed minor formatting issues